Infrastructure and Society

 When: See the agenda to the left for daily schedule information.
 Please arrive during the breakfast and check-in period or at breaks.

 Transit & Parking: The ORIAS office is served by several AC Transit bus lines and the Downtown Berkeley BART station.
 If you choose drive, there is limited parking in the lot behind/below 2111 Bancroft Way.
-Alternatively, you may pay for a variety of downtown parking options(link is external)(link is external).
+Alternatively, you may pay for a variety of downtown parking options(link is external).

 Banway Building at UC Berkeley